Skip to main content

 Counsel

 You and your partner should each have your own lawyer when creating the agreement.
 One partner will typically have an attorney draft the document and then send it to the other for review.
-At Petrelli Previtera, we have served clients on either side of the process.
+At Petrelli Previtera, LLC, we have served clients on either side of the process.

 If you’re ready to start the process of creating a prenuptial agreement, feel free to call our firm.
 We can further discuss the steps you and your partner should take.